eliagbayani/docker_eol_connectors/README.md

       5. Then run **Build Now**
       6. This should output the same information as: http://localhost:81/test.php

-7. To test MySQL from the host:
+6. To test MySQL from the host:
    ```sh
    Host = localhost
    Port = 4001
    User Name = root
    Password = {MYSQL_ROOT_PW}
    ```
-8. - To remove containers run: `$ docker-compose down`
+7. - To remove containers run: `$ docker-compose down`
    - To stop containers run: `$ docker-compose stop`

+8. Other commands:
+   - To stop a service from compose: `docker stop {container id of that service}`
+   - To restart a service from compose: `docker compose restart {service name}`